projectglow/glow/docs/source/blogs/glowgr-blog/glowgr-blog.rst

 *The industry partnership between Regeneron and Databricks is enabling innovations in genomics data processing and analysis.
-Today, we announce that we are making this work available to the open source bioinformatics community as part of Project Glow.*
+Today, we announce that we are making a new whole genome regression method available to the open source bioinformatics community as part of Project Glow.*

 Large cohorts of individuals with paired clinical and genome sequence data enable unprecedented insight into human disease biology.
 Population